 |Lees, MO||Cast Iron||$110 /ton|

 |Humansville, MO||Unprepared Cast Iron||$130 /ton|

 |Columbia, MO||Cast Iron||$50 /ton|

-The nickel market has slightly recovered as we have seen stainless steel prices jump in $0.02-$0.03 per pound overall the last month.
+The Nickel market has slightly recovered as we have seen stainless steel prices jump in The Nickel market has slightly recovered as we have seen stainless steel prices jump in The nickel market has slightly recovered as we have seen stainless steel prices jump in $0.02-$0.03 per pound overall the last month.02-The nickel market has slightly recovered as we have seen stainless steel prices jump in $0.02-$0.03 per pound overall the last month.03 per pound overall the last month.02-The nickel market has slightly recovered as we have seen stainless steel prices jump in $0.02-$0.03 per pound overall the last month.03 per pound overall the last month.
 While those are minor adjustments of 8 to 12% per pound of an increase, we’re still happy to see that it’s an increase instead of a decrease like it was for most of 2018.

 Suggested Reading: 6 Places To Find Stainless Steel Scrap